 Mima Moments, Experience Design Team

-We caught up with our Experience Design team, to discuss some of the recent initiatives they’ve been working on and some of the strategies they adopt within the design process.
+We caught up with our Experience Design team, to discuss some recent initiatives they’ve been working on and the strategies they adopt within the design process.
 From the micro to the macro, and the three words that define a meaningful user experience to them, meet Lisa, Adam, Paul, Divya and our Design Intern placement Student Sarah.

 Paul: Mine would be Design to Deliver.
 We were helping SMEs who were trying to make a positive difference to nature.
 It was really collaborative in the way the project was set up as well as everybody's attitudes from all the different organisations.
 They were all really focused on that big goal and you could tell that everyone was putting in that extra bit of effort into how we work together across different teams.